 Transition Employment Project (TEP) – The Arkansas Transition Project and the Arkansas Career Training Institute developed the Transition Employment Project (TEP), a comprehensive program designed to assist high school students with disabilities that have completed the 11th grade in discovering their skills, abilities, interests, strengths, and career goals through extensive assessments, job readiness skills, and an introduction to the world of work.

-TEP is a five-week comprehensive pre-employment transition service held on the ACTI campus.
+TEP is a four-week comprehensive pre-employment transition service held on the ACTI campus.
 This comprehensive pre-employment training service provides Arkansas high school students with disabilities that are completing the 11th grade: Job exploration counseling, work-based learning opportunities, counseling on post-secondary opportunities, and instruction in self-advocacy.

 School To Work Program – Schools that are local to the Garland County and surrounding areas may be able to send students for vocational training while students are still in high school.
 This gives the student the opportunity to earn hours towards their vocational programming while in high school.
 When the students graduate high school, they may enter ACTI on a full-time basis to complete their training.

 If a student is dissatisfied with the services being provided or decisions made regarding their program, the student may ask for assistance through the grievance process.